-“I love mango so much mommy, I think it’s my favorite fruit” my daughter tells me the other day.
-Even though she couldn’t really decide in between mango and watermelon 🙂 I think she’s got a pretty good choices for her favorite fruit, because I would probably go for mango too 🙂 What is your favorite fruit?
+“I love mango so much mommy, I think it’s my favourite fruit,” my daughter tells me the other day.
+Even though she couldn’t really decide in between mango and watermelon, 🙂 I think she’s got a pretty good choice for her favourite fruit, because I would probably go for mango too 🙂 What is your favourite fruit?

 Mangoes are juicy stone fruit from numerous species of tropical trees belonging to the flowering plant genus Mangifera, cultivated mostly for their edible fruit.
 The majority of these species are found in nature as wild mangoes.
 There exists around 500 varieties of mango.
 Here in Canada we can mostly find these two kinds:

 - Ataulfo mango – also called young yellow baby, vibrant yellow Ataulfo with a sweet and creamy flavor is every mango lover’s absolute favorite.
 Ataulfo has smooth, firm flesh with no fibers making it easier to use in salads or just consume on its own.
 This kind of mango is small and oval in shape.
 Ataulfo is primarily grown in Mexico.

 - Kent mangos -feature a sweet and delicious taste which is further enhanced by their juicy flesh which has a limited number of fibers.
 Due to their texture and flavor, Kent mangos are ideal for juicing and drying and also find uses in baking.the Kent mango is largely produced in Mexico, Ecuador and Peru.

 “This post may contain affiliate links.
 Please see disclosure page for more information.”

 We can get mangoes all year round in local grocery stores.
 But if you can’t find it in your store, I am sure you can find already mango in frozen section.
 These frozen Popsicle were made out of frozen mangoes to simplify the whole process.

 Which popsicle mold or container to use